pcko1/Deep-Drug-Coder/README.md

 Please report all installation / usage issues by opening an [issue](https://github.com/pcko1/Deep-Drug-Coder/issues) at this repo.

 - Currently, we have noticed erroneous behavior of some functions with `numpy.__version__==1.17.2`, please stick to `1.16.5` for now.

+___
+Cheers if you were brought here by [this blog post](https://www.wildcardconsulting.dk/master-your-molecule-generator-2-direct-steering-of-conditional-recurrent-neural-networks-crnns/).
+If not, give it a read :)